 What Is Stitchdown Construction?

-- It stitches the upper to the midsole/outsole without a welt
+- The upper is stitched to the midsole/outsole without a welt

-- It uses the upper leather to attach to the midsole
+- The upper leather is attached to the midsole

 - It is often used for more serious work boots such as those used by wildfire fighters